tdarkscorpion/Talisman-server-files-clean/README.md

 Get Ubuntu 14.04 32 bit then follw this instrucctions

+apt-get install lamp-server^ -y

+this will ask for set Database Password So Make Strong Password

 first of all  git clone https://github.com/tdarkscorpion/Talisman.git

 then cd Talisman && mv * ../